kingdomseed/jhp-portfolio/memory-bank/activeContext.md

    - Update gallery filtering system to match new categories
    - Ensure image selection effectively demonstrates the life journey theme

-2. **About Page Revision**
+2. **About Page Revision** ✓ (Completed)
-   - Update content to emphasize Jason's experience documenting life's journey
+   - ✓ Update content to emphasize Jason's experience documenting life's journey
-   - Structure content to include both "My Story" and "My Approach" sections
+   - ✓ Structure content to include both "My Story" and "My Approach" sections
-   - Incorporate brand pillars into the narrative
+   - ✓ Incorporate brand pillars into the narrative
-   - Add visual elements that reinforce the brand story
+   - ✓ Add visual elements that reinforce the brand story

 3. **New Pages Development**
    - Create Client Experience page with expectations, testimonials, and FAQ